 11:40-12 p.m. - Public Theatre Announcement and Load-In for Jim Gill

 1-1:30 p.m. - Jim Gill Signing & Sales

 1:30-1:50 p.m. - Derick Wilder & Kelly Starling Lyons

 1:55-2:15 p.m. - Alicia D. Williams & Gordon C. James

 2:20-2:30 p.m. - Kwame Mbalia

 2:30-3 p.m. - Story Explorers

 EpicFest is epic because of the amazing volunteers who make it happen.
 Email Chauna Wall to be a part of the magic.

-EpicFest is presented to the community by Wells Fargo, with community partner Read Charlotte.
-It is made possible through the generous support of many more corporate citizens, foundations and individual sponsors.
+EpicFest is made possible through the generous support of many more corporate citizens, foundations and individual sponsors.
 EpicFest was created to remember and honor Jim and Elizabeth (Libby) Preston’s passion for reading, and to encourage and instill a love of reading in children.